-Let’s take a look how we got here.
+Let’s take a look at how we got here.

 In 1905 he was granted a license to start a restaurant, and this is known as the first pizzeria in the United States.
 It is still run by his grandson, and the pizza is still cooked in a traditional coal oven.

 Although it’s a common misconception that pizza translates directly to pie, it doesn’t.
-Pizza is used only to describe pizza in Italy and no other pie like dish.
-There is more on the Italian origins later down the article.
+Pizza is used only to describe pizza in Italy and no other pie-like dish.
+There is more on the Italian origins later in the article.

 What Does The Word Pie Mean When Referring To Pizza?